cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 to rsabssa_blind and rsabssa_finalize, as the application message is not provided as input to rsabssa_blindsign.

-Applciations that provide high-entropy input messages can expose the internal rsabssa_blind and rsabssa_finalize directly, as the additional message randomization does not offer security advantages.
+Applications that provide high-entropy input messages can expose the internal rsabssa_blind and rsabssa_finalize directly, as the additional message randomization does not offer security advantages.
 See {{apis}} and {{message-entropy}} for more information.